Fredobumma/xero-codee/README.md

 ## Testing??

 -- I have not used any functions in this simple landing page design so there was no need performing any tests.
-Again, from my from my experience one should never over engineer simple things.
+Again, from my experience one should never over engineer simple things.

 ## How to get this code